Domitian: Conquest of northern Britain (77–84)

 One of the most detailed reports of military activity under the Flavian dynasty was written by Tacitus, whose biography of his father-in-law Gnaeus Julius Agricola largely concerns the conquest of northern Britain between 77 and 84.
 Agricola arrived c.
 77 as governor of Roman Britain, immediately launching campaigns into Caledonia (modern Scotland).
 In 82, Agricola crossed an unidentified body of water and defeated peoples unknown to the Romans until then.
 Tacitus recalls that his father-in-law often claimed the island could be conquered with a single legion and a few auxiliaries.
 He had given refuge to an exiled Irish king whom he hoped he might use as the excuse for conquest.
 This conquest never happened, but some historians believe that the crossing referred to was in fact a small-scale exploratory or punitive expedition to Ireland.

 Turning his attention from Ireland, the following year Agricola raised a fleet and pushed beyond the River Forth into Caledonia.
 To aid the advance, a large legionary fortress was constructed at Inchtuthil.
 In the summer of 84, Agricola faced the armies of the Caledonians, led by Calgacus, at the Battle of Mons Graupius.
 Although the Romans inflicted heavy losses on the enemy, two-thirds of the Caledonian army escaped and hid in the Scottish marshes and Highlands, ultimately preventing Agricola from bringing the entire British island under his control.
 In 85, Agricola was recalled to Rome by Domitian, having served for more than six years as governor, longer than normal for consular legates during the Flavian era.

 Tacitus claims that Domitian ordered his recall because Agricola's successes outshone the Emperor's own modest victories in Germania.
-The relationship between Agricola and the Emperor is unclear: on the one hand, Agricola was awarded triumphal decorations and a statue, on the other, Agricola never again held a civil or military post in spite of his experience and renown.
+The relationship between commander and Emperor is unclear: Agricola was awarded triumphal decorations and a statue, but never again held a civil or military post in spite of his experience and renown.
 He was offered the governorship of the province of Africa but declined it, either due to ill health or, as Tacitus claims, the machinations of Domitian.
 Not long after Agricola's recall from Britain, the Roman Empire entered into war with the Kingdom of Dacia in the East.
 Reinforcements were needed, and in 87 or 88, Domitian ordered a large-scale strategic withdrawal of troops in the British province.
 The fortress at Inchtuthil was dismantled and the Caledonian forts and watchtowers abandoned, moving the Roman frontier some 120 kilometres (75 mi) further south.
 The army command may have resented Domitian's decision to retreat, but to him the Caledonian territories never represented anything more than a loss to the Roman treasury.